City’s Mosquito Control Program Underway

 The best way to prevent West Nile disease or any other mosquito-borne illness is to reduce the number of mosquitoes around your home and take personal precautions to avoid mosquito bites.
 Residents are encouraged to remove areas of standing water from their property, as it can act as a breeding ground for this insect.
 Precautions to avoid mosquito bites include:

 - Whenever outdoors between dusk and dawn, wear shoes and socks, long pants and a long-sleeved shirt.
 Loose fitting, light colored clothing is best.

-- Use mosquito repellant containing 25 percent to 35 percent DEET when it is necessary to be outdoors, applied sparingly to skin or clothing, as indicated on the repellant label.
-Consult a physician before using repellants on young children.
+- Use mosquito repellent containing 25 percent to 35 percent DEET when it is necessary to be outdoors, applied sparingly to skin or clothing, as indicated on the repellent label.
+Consult a physician before using repellents on young children.

 - Check for and repair any tears in residential screens, including porches and patios.

 - Eliminate stagnant water in birdbaths, ponds, flowerpots, wading pools, old tires and any other receptacles in which mosquitoes might breed.